 The south breach, shown in Figure 8-1, occurred about 6:00 AM to 7:00 AM on August 29th, when the water level in the canal was 7.1 ft to 8.2 ft NAVD88.
-The time sequence for the breach was updated after this work had been completed.
-The new time for the breach is between 7:00 AM to 8:00 AM, when the water level in the Canal was 8.2 ft to 9.5 ft.
-Because of the overlap of the times and water level was not necessary to redo the analyses in this breach.
 The breach was narrower than the breach at 17th Street and the London Avenue north breach.
 A deep scour hole formed due to the inrush of water, and a large amount of eroded sand was deposited in the neighborhood inland of the breach.
 It appears that the breach was quite narrow when it formed, and subsequently widened to about 60 ft as wall panels adjacent to the initial breach were undermined by scour, and tilted into the scour hole.

 The north breach, shown in Figure 8-2, occurred about 7:00 AM to 8:00 AM on August 29th, about an hour after the south breach, when the canal water level was 8.2 ft to 9.5 ft NAVD88.
-The time sequence for the breach was updated after this work had been completed.
-The new time for the breach is between 7:00 AM to 7:30 AM, when the water level in the Canal was 8.2 ft to 8.9 ft.
-Because of the overlap of the times and water level was not necessary to redo the analyses in this breach.
 The breach was about 410 ft wide, approximately the same width as the breach at 17th Street.
 A playhouse on the property adjacent to the breach was heaved upward when the breach occurred, indicating upward movement of the ground inboard of the levee toe.
 The I-wall opposite the north breach (on the east side of the canal) moved and tilted significantly, presumably at about the same time as the breach occurred on the west side, but the east I-wall did not breach.
 A line of sinkholes was observed at the inland side of the distressed east I-wall, and a sand boil at the inboard embankment toe indicate that erosive seepage and piping had occurred beneath the levee.